liamon/ape-game/README.md

 # ape-game
 This was an assignment in our Next Generation Technology 1 module in First Year.
-We were given the HTML and CSS and had to write the JavaScript to get the simple game to work
+We were given the HTML and CSS and had to write the JavaScript to get the simple game to work.

 The original instructions were the following:
 >Create a simple game, as follows.
 You are given a web page fragment with a HTML table with three rows and three columns.
 At any time, all cells of the table are empty except one cell which contains an image.